 5. Prioritizing activities as per their importance

-Among the many tasks we receive everyday, they all differ in various aspects.
+Among the many tasks we receive every day, they all differ in various aspects.
 May it be in the amount of time they take to finish, their deadline, their level of urgency, etc. This makes it important to know which task to prioritize as the most important.
 When we begin prioritizing tasks as per their importance, we gain clarity about what we need to focus on first.
-Thus we know where to direct our full attention and time towards in order to stay on top of our set of work tasks and goals.
+Thus we know where to direct our full attention and time in order to stay on top of our set of work tasks and goals.
 This can be properly done only when we know what is time management.

 Examples of time management

-Various examples of time management can be learnt from various successful personalities.
+Various examples of time management can be learned from various successful personalities.
 The main thing that seems to be common with all strategies to manage time is the knowledge of one’s capabilities.
 Once we know our own abilities it is easier to set boundaries and targets and deadlines for ourselves.
 This lets us know what is time management.

 Why is time management important and what are time management benefits?

 Now that we know what is time management and how to achieve it is important to know how our efforts will benefit us.
-The various benefits of time management can motivate us to put in more efforts.
+The various benefits of time management can motivate us to put in more effort.

 1. Save more time by knowing what is time management